ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.stiebel-isg/README.md

 * stiebel-eltron/tecalor internet service gateway (ISG)

 ## Changelog
+### 1.4.4
+* bugfix for error handling

+### 1.4.3
+* Timeout of 5 seconds for sending commands to gather multiple commands to reduce the load of the ISG
+* Timeout for pulling deleted

 ### 1.4.2
 * Timeout of 10 seconds for pulling settings after multiple commands to reduce the load of the ISG